Jim Davies (musician)

-James Donald Davies (born 18 October 1973) is the former live and studio guitarist for English band The Prodigy.
-He is also a former member of Pitchshifter.
+James Donald Davies (born 18 October 1973) is an English musician, best known as the former guitarist for the Prodigy and Pitchshifter.

 Career

-The Prodigy and Pitchshifter (1995–2002)
+The Prodigy and Pitchshifter (1994–2002)

-Davies first played live with The Prodigy in 1995, including that year's Glastonbury Festival.
+Davies first played live with The Prodigy around late 1994, including that following year's Glastonbury Festival.
 After a year of touring worldwide with the band, he contributed to their The Fat of the Land album.
 This included playing guitar on the subsequent single releases "Firestarter" and "Breathe".
 In 2010, Total Guitar magazine voted Davies' "Firestarter" riff as one of the top 10 guitar riffs of all time.

 Davies joined Pitchshifter in 1998, and played on five tracks on the band's www.pitchshifter.com album.
 He toured worldwide in support of the album.
 He went on to co-write the band's next two albums Deviant (MCA Records) and PSI (Sanctuary Records) Deviant charted in the Top 40 in the UK Albums Chart and tours in support of the album included a three-month stint on America's 'Ozzfest' alongside Ozzy Osbourne, Incubus and Pantera.

 PSI was Davies' last studio recording with Pitchshifter, although the band released a partial live album, Bootlegged, Distorted, Remixed and Uploaded, which was recorded at the London Astoria and featured Davies' final performance with the band.
 Pitchshifter went on an "indefinite hiatus" in 2002.

 Davies returned to play live with The Prodigy in 2002, including the Reading and Leeds Festival.
 He contributed to their Always Outnumbered, Never Outgunned album on the track "You'll Be Under My Wheels".
 When Prodigy frontman Keith Flint recorded a solo album under the name Flint in 2002, Davies provided guitar work for the album.
 Although Flint played a number of gigs and festivals, the attendant album, entitled Device #1, due to be issued by Polydor Records, was never released.
 The Flint track "Razor" was re-worked by Liam Howlett and featured on the Prodigy's greatest hits album as an exclusive track.